veeramallirahul/IBM-Project-34458-1660236112/README.md

  from wherever and at whatever point.

  ## Introduction : <picture> <img src="https://fonts.gstatic.com/s/e/notoemoji/latest/1f38a/512.gif" alt="🎊" width="30" height="30"></picture>
 Smart farming is performing agricultural operations smartly with more precision, and it relies on the use of the Internet of Things (loT) and Artificial Intelligence (Al).
-Smart agriculture addresses many issues related to crop production as it allows monitoring of the changes in climatic factors, soil characteristics, soil moisture, etc.
+Smart agriculture addresses many issues related to crop production as it allows monitoring of the changes in climatic factors, temperature, humidity, etc.

 ## Common threats of Agriculture : <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Smilies/Exploding%20Head.png" alt="Exploding Head" width="25" height="25" />